ovito.io

 You can step through the frames with afor

--loop as follows:from ovito.io import import_file # Import a sequence of files. pipeline = import_file('input/simulation.*.dump') # Loop over all frames of the sequence. for frame_index in range(pipeline.source.num_frames): # Calling FileSource.compute() loads the requested frame # from the sequence into memory and returns the data as a new # DataCollection: data = pipeline.source.compute(frame_index) # The source path and the index of the current frame # are attached as attributes to the data collection: print('Frame source:', data.attributes['SourceFile']) print('Frame index:', data.attributes['SourceFrame']) # Accessing the loaded frame data, e.g the particle positions: print(data.particles.positions[...])
+-loop as follows:from ovito.io import import_file # Import a sequence of files. pipeline = import_file('input/simulation.*.dump') # Loop over all frames of the sequence. # The iterator calls compute() on the FileSource to load each frame into memory # and return the data as a new DataCollection: for data in pipeline.frames: # The source path and the index of the current frame # are attached as attributes to the data collection: print('Frame source:', data.attributes['SourceFile']) print('Frame index:', data.attributes['SourceFrame']) # Accessing the loaded frame data, e.g the particle positions: print(data.particles.positions[...])

 LAMMPS atom style